Aqua Pond, Pond Cleaning, Pond Repair, Pond Maintenance

 Before removing any water, make sure to turn off or unplug all equipment.
 Aquarium heaters and filters are not meant to operate without water and therefore can become damaged when running in dry air.

-Step 5: Vacuum the Substrate
+Step 5: Use a Gravel Vacuum on the Substrate

 Take out your nifty aquarium siphon and vacuum approximately one-third of the substrate.
 Move any decorations or hardscape as needed, since debris tends to collect underneath them.
 The siphon serves the dual purpose of not only removing fish waste, uneaten food, and dead leaves from the gravel or sand but also removing old tank water and the excess nitrates in them.
+Handle waste tank water with care to avoid health hazards, especially for vulnerable individuals like children or those with compromised immune systems.

 Siphons are one of the most useful tools for easily changing water without having to use a cup or pitcher.

-Step 6: Clean the Filter
+Step 6: Clean the Filter Media

 At least once a month, you should clean the filter.
 Many beginners think of filters as black holes where fish poop and detritus magically disappear from the water.
 In reality, filters are more like trash cans that collect waste, but at the end of the day, someone is still responsible for taking out the trash can.
 In the same way, filters collect fish waste, but you must still regularly clean it to remove all the gunk before the filter gets clogged up or overflows.